GabrielRomaoG/credit_score/ml_scripts_eda/README.md

 cd ml_scripts_eda
 ```

-Run this to create the virtual environment, install the dependencies and put the cwd in the PYTHONPATH:
+Run this to create the virtual environment and activate it:
 ```
 poetry install
 poetry shell

-poetry run python set_pythonpath.py
 ```

 # Datasets